What Cough Drops Are Safe While Breastfeeding? | Clear, Careful Choices

 Watch out for:

-- Mistaking “natural” labels for safety guarantees: Some herbs interfere with milk production or interact negatively with medications.
+• Mistaking “natural” labels for safety guarantees: Some herbs may interact with medications, irritate the stomach, or have limited breastfeeding data.

 Reading ingredient lists carefully remains key—don’t rely solely on packaging claims.